Anchorsify/Anchorsify.github.io/_projects/Katon.md

  - Range: 150
  - Speed: 16
  - Seal Speed: 28
- - Tags: Area of Effect, Energy, Projectile
+ - Tags: Targeted Area of Effect, Energy, Projectile

 Effects: A volley of fireballs falls upon the battlefield when you first use this technique, and every 20 IC afterwards so long as you maintain its Upkeep.
 This technique uses your base Accuracy for an A-rank Katon, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.
 The ninjutsu damage bonus is equal to yours at the time you used the technique.
 Because the attacks are made by the technique, and not you, you cannot modify them further (such as with Willpower or AP).